MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/stage-3-how-to-enable-a-list-as-a-catalog.md

 ## Quick overview

-As described in as described in [Stage 2: Import list content into the Product Catalog Site Collection in SharePoint Server](stage-2-import-list-content-into-the-product-catalog-site-collection.md), we've imported content about Contoso's product line into the **Products** list.
+As described in [Stage 2: Import list content into the Product Catalog Site Collection in SharePoint Server](stage-2-import-list-content-into-the-product-catalog-site-collection.md), we've imported content about Contoso's product line into the **Products** list.
 To display this product information in our Publishing Portal (the Contoso website), we must enable the **Products** list as a catalog.

 ## Start stage 3